- Wireside is an award winning independent public relations agency focused on high tech B-to-B communications.

 Seeking to contribute to the development of talent in her field, Joya created a competitive paid internship program for Wireside that values diversity and prepares young professionals for careers in public relations.
 In addition, she has supported growth of the Richmond region by voluntary participation on community boards and with many organizations.
 Joya served as vice president of the Richmond Ad Club in 2005 and 2006, and chaired the Judging and Awards Committee of the 2004 Richmond Show.
 During 2005, she served as a C3 Trailblazer, offering volunteer PR counsel to local small businesses and nonprofit organizations.
 In 2006, she led public relations for the Church Hill Association’s Annual Holiday Festival, House Tour and Gala Ball.
 In 2008, she was on the board of Curated Culture, the organization that hosts Richmond’s popular art walk, First Fridays.
 Joya is a member of the Richmond Ad Club and the Historic Richmond Foundation’s Quoit Club.
 Previous memberships include Virginia Center for Architecture, American Council for Technology (ACT) Industry Advisory Council (IAC), and Public Relations Society of America (PRSA).

-Christine Carlson has more than four years of full-time public relations experience.
-As senior account executive, she is responsible for management of day-to-day account activities and execution of clients’ public relations programs including both traditional and social media.
+Christine Carlson has more than seven years of full-time public relations experience.
+As account supervisor, she is responsible for management of day-to-day account activities and execution of clients’ public relations programs including both traditional and social media.
 With a strong focus on media relations, Christine cultivates and maintains strong relationships with media and analysts, plans and supports press tours, and pitches and secures client coverage in the news.
 Christine also handles the development and finalization of written materials such as press releases, media advisories, client blog posts, bylined articles, speaking abstracts and social media content.

 Prior to joining Wireside Communications, Christine served as communications intern at the Virginia Chapter of Americans for Prosperity where she led media relations efforts and coordinated events and town hall meetings throughout the Commonwealth of Virginia.
 Additional experience includes communications volunteer for non-profit organizations such as the American Red Cross and the American Cancer Society, marketing intern at the Colonial Life Arena, and communications intern for the Mitt Romney for President Campaign.
 She was also selected to represent the University of South Carolina as a research specialist for PRSSA’s National Bateman Team Competition.

 Christine holds a B.A. in Journalism from the University of South Carolina, where she graduated Magna Cum Laude.
 Passionate about politics and football, in her spare time, Christine can be found volunteering for local and national political campaigns or cheering on the South Carolina Gamecocks.
+Currently, she serves as Communications and Social Media Chair of the University of South Carolina’s My Carolina Alumni Association – Richmond.

 Ridley is our full-time English Labrador Retriever.
 Raised in the shadow of the Blue Ridge mountains, Ridley comes from a long line of champions.
 While he dabbled in the dog show circuit and passed his time siring future generations, he longed for a more exciting career.
 Ridley moved to Richmond in 2007 and has not looked back.
 His calm and often wry demeanor is a key to his success.
 In his spare time, Ridley enjoys long walks, cookies, frequent belly rubs and socializing with the staff.
 Ridley is a lifetime member of the American Kennel Club (AKC).